lei000/HR-analytics/README.md

 # HR-analytics
 This data project is to analyze why employee leave company and predict if they will leave.
 14,999 observations and 10 variables.
-It is binary classification problem.
+It is binary classification problem, implemented in R.
 * Variables:
 response: Employess left or not, 0 and 1 (left) predictors (numerical variables):